umarcor/osvb/doc/apis/tool.rst

 Then, we should document how to compose and execute those tasks with Invoke/NetworkX/Airflow;
 or some custom solution if those don't fit.
-From this point of view, Edalize and PyFPGA might be rethought as frontends (project managers) and backends (task providers) the task execution core.
+From this point of view, Edalize and PyFPGA might be rethought as frontends (project managers) and backends (task providers) of the task execution core.

 References
 ==========